 Be sure to personalise your page with photos and say why you’re supporting Pathway Project to inspire people to sponsor you.

 Set a target – It’s proven that pages with targets do a great deal better than those without.

 2. Start promoting

 Once your page is good to go, spread the word on social media, email and text friends, family and colleagues to let them know what you’re doing and why you’re doing it.

-If you’re passionate about fundraising for Pathway Project, it will let people know that they’re money really is making a difference to us.
-If you need facts, figures or statistics to use then email April email@example.com and she will be able to help you.
+If you’re passionate about fundraising for Pathway Project, it will let people know that their money really is making a difference to us.
+If you need facts, figures or statistics to use then email Amanda at firstname.lastname@example.org and she will be able to help you.